|Nathaniel Brandon, PhD

 Dr. Carol Look

-"Patti" called me in the middle of April for sessions to help her lose weight.
+"Patti" called me for sessions to help her lose weight.
 She had attended the Flagstaff, Arizona EFT Specialty Conference and had participated from her seat in the audience in my 3-hour presentation for weight loss.
-She had lost 9 lbs. since then (March 18th) but was frustrated by hitting a 2-week plateau.
+She had lost 9 lbs. since then, but was frustrated by hitting a 2-week plateau.

 During her 1st session (90 minutes), Patti told me she had always felt fat, had been told she was fat by an ex-husband, and had basically been obsessed with her body image and weight problems her whole life.
 We tapped as follows: